Escape To Dubai And Experience The True Spirit Of Ramadan

 Ramadan is part of the Lunar Calendar and begins with the sighting of the new moon.
 Since the Lunar Calendar (presently year 1433) is eleven days shorter than the Gregorian Calendar, Ramadan comes eleven days earlier each year and takes place during the ninth month of the Muslim calendar.

-Thus, Ramadan occurs over various seasons and weather conditions over time (this year – Ramadan starts from the 28th June 2014 and ends on the 27th July 2014)What is Ramadan?
+Thus, Ramadan occurs over various seasons and weather conditions over time.What is Ramadan?

 Ramadan, the Muslim holy month, takes place during the ninth month of the Muslim calendar.
 A time for worship and contemplation, Ramadan marks the day the koran was sent down from Heaven via the Angel Gabriel to Prophet Muhammad.
 To allow for complete devotion to their faith, Muslims must abide by stringent rules from dawn until sunset for the entire month.
 Eating, drinking, smoking, are strictly forbidden during daylight.
 In addition, Muslims must show greater sympathy for the needy and poor.
 Fasting plays a key role in accomplishing these goals by allowing for greater concentration on the spiritual, generating empathy for the hungry and cleansing the body of overindulgence.
 At the end of each day, Muslims break their fast with a meal called Iftar.
 The fast is often broken with dates, followed by a prayer and dinner.
 What is EID Al Fitr?